jmgq/php-a-star/README.md

 3. That's all!
 You can now use the `run` method in the `AStar` class to generate the best path between two nodes.
 This method will return an ordered array of nodes, from the start node to the goal node.
 If there is no solution, an empty array will be returned.

-Example
+Examples
 -------
+There are two working implementations in the `examples` folder.

+### Terrain Example
-There is a working implementation in the `examples` folder, `Terrain` sub-folder.
-In order to execute it, run the following command:
+In order to execute this example, run the following command:
 ```sh
 php examples/Terrain/example.php
 ```